lananh-tran/Thermal-Sensor-System/README.md

 by Lan-Anh Tran

-_Many thanks to Carter Trudeau and Kyle Chen for their guidance in the making of this project._
+_Many thanks to Carter Trudeau and Kyle Chen for their help in this project._

 ## Introduction